kchristidis/dauction/README.md

 if err != nil { // When no clearing price can be found
     fmt.Println(err)
 }
-// - clearing price: res.PricePerUnit
+// - res.PricePerUnit = 9.5 (clearing price)
-// - number of units that can be cleared: res.Units fmt.Println(res)
+// - res.Units = 2 (number of units that can be cleared)
+fmt.Println(res)
 ```